jetbrains-academy/CppBasics/MemoryManagement/MemoryLayout/Pointers/task.md

 // we also say that p points to a
 ```

-The process of obtaining the value which a pointer points to
+The process of obtaining the value to which a pointer points
-is also called **dereferencing** of the pointer.
+is also called **dereferencing** the pointer.
-It is done with the help of the dereferencing operator `*`.
+This is done with the help of the dereferencing operator `*`.

 ```c++
 int b = *p;